 1.7 seconds.
 That’s how long Facebook estimates a brand has to interact with a customer.
 Attention spans are in free-fall as consumers are bombarded by ads across the digital landscape.
 With precious little opportunity to make an impact, marketers need to make the most of every interaction to stand even the smallest chance of connecting.
 Although it may seem hopeless, there is a way to improve the odds: dynamic marketing.

 Before we get into the nuts and bolts of dynamic marketing, let’s rewind a second.
 Have consumer attentions spans really dropped?
 Or is it an urban myth?
 Unfortunately, the stats suggest that today, goldfish have more concentration than we do, and levels are dropping year by year.
-Soon, if someone tells you you have the attention span of a gnat, it will be a compliment!
+Soon, if someone tells you that you have the attention span of a gnat, it will be a compliment!

 Bear in mind that the average person now comes into contact with an estimated 6,000 to 10,000 ads per day.
 That’s a tremendous amount for our brains to assimilate – no wonder attention spans are on the wane.